harshamalhotra/existingDS-gitlab/packages/gitlab-svgs/.gitlab/issue_templates/New icon.md

 </details>

-### Reviewer tasks:
+### Reviewer tasks

 <details><summary>See tasks:</summary>

 1. [ ] Review the icon in the author’s branch.
 Add design-specific comments in Figma to maintain context.
 Add general comments to this issue, including your approval status.
 1. [ ] Once review is approved, assign to a [Figma maintainer](https://about.gitlab.com/handbook/engineering/projects/#design.gitlab.com) for final review.

 </details>

-### Maintainer tasks:
+### Maintainer tasks

 <details><summary>See tasks:</summary>